Colby College's Acceptance Rate Results for the Class of 2029

 ---|---|---|

-Student Government Organization Ambassador Club Leader Newspaper or Yearbook Editor | Startup Founder Organization Director Leading a campaign Starting an app Starting a competition | Starting a successful blog Research Internships Writing a novel Marathon fundraiser |
+Student Government Organisation Ambassador Club Leader Newspaper or Yearbook Editor | Startup Founder Organisation Director Leading a campaign Launching an app Launching a competition | Starting a successful blog Research Internships Writing a novel Marathon fundraising event |

 But what goes on there can be unexpected.
 Family responsibilities can be included as activities, for example.
-Do you spend a large amount of your time caring for a family member at home?
+Do you spend a significant amount of your time caring for a family member at home?
 That counts as an activity!

-What Makes Crimson Different
+What Sets Crimson Apart

 Enter your SAT or ACT score to discover some schools for you!